plone/plone.api/docs/contribute/conventions.rst

     from Products.CMFCore.interfaces import ISiteRoot
     from Products.CMFCore.WorkflowCore import WorkflowException

-    [package imports]
+    [other modules from the current package]
     from plone.api import portal
     from plone.api.exc import MissingParameterError

-Inside each group, lines should be alphabetically sorted.
+Inside each group, lines should be sorted alphabetically.

 Declaring dependencies